neskweek/LightSaberOS/README.md

 * If you want to explore/tweak the code I __strongly__ recommend you use "Eclipse for Arduino".
 This source is quite long (1023 lines).
 I've tried to keep it the most readbale as possible.

-__*N.B.:*__ Be aware that at the time I post this the DFPlayer lib isn't finished yet, but fully usable for our project.

 ## Device currently supported :